sabihadudhia/Habit-Tracking-App/README.md

    python cli.py delete-habit "Habit Name"

 ## Data Storage
-habits are stored in a JSON file (habits.json)
+Habits are stored in a JSON file named habits.json.
+The file is created automatically upon the first habit addition.